 A library media program does not exist in isolation.
 Each school’s library media program is managed by a Department of Education certified library teacher who performs both an instructional and an administrative role, and works in partnership with students, teachers, staff and administrators to develop the library media program that best meets the needs of that school.
-Through collaboration, the library media program also incorporates the goals and objectives of the Massachusetts State Curriculum Standards, and National and State School Library Standards.
+Through collaboration, the library media program also incorporates the goals and objectives of the Massachusetts State Curriculum Standards, National and State School Library Standards, and State Digital Literacy and Computer Science Frameworks, as well as anti-bias, anti-racist principals.
 The combined vision supports the goal of educational excellence and the concept of intellectual freedom.

 Information, media and technology skills are most meaningful when learned within a subject area, within an interdisciplinary unit, or within a unit that addresses a real-life need or problem.
 Students must be prepared to select from a constantly changing and growing reservoir of information sources, as they learn to inquire, think, create, share and grow.
 Wellesley School Librarians are prepared to teach and support all students to realize these goals.